mikebrady/nqptp/README.md

 ## Installation

 This guide is for recent Linux and FreeBSD systems.
+Cygwin support is experimental.

 As usual, you should first ensure everything is up to date.